stonepros/stone/doc/rados/operations/monitoring-osd-pg.rst

 =========================

 High availability and high reliability require a fault-tolerant approach to managing hardware and software issues.
-Ceph has no single point-of-failure, and can service requests for data in a "degraded" mode.
-Ceph's `data placement`_ introduces a layer of indirection to ensure that data doesn't bind directly to particular OSD addresses.
+Stone has no single point-of-failure, and can service requests for data in a "degraded" mode.
+Stone's `data placement`_ introduces a layer of indirection to ensure that data doesn't bind directly to particular OSD addresses.
 This means that tracking down system faults requires finding the `placement group`_ and the underlying OSDs at root of the problem.